bbpaudel/paudel-labwebsite/contact/index.md

 We are interested in collaborations related to:
 - Systems biology and network modeling
-- Cancer metabolism and AML
+- Cancer metabolism and heterogeneity
 - Multi-omics data integration
 - Translational and computational approaches
+- Health disparities
+- Tool development

 Please include relevant background or project ideas when reaching out.